TryItOnline/cixl/README.md

 ['gpp']
 ```

-If you find repeating patterns in your code, the ```repeat:```-macro may allow isolating common parts without breaking the flow.
+If you find repeating patterns in your code, the ```repeat:``` macro may allow isolating common parts without breaking the flow.

 ```
    | repeat: (say upper) 'foo', 'bar', 'baz';